 David is the co-author of the Tax Management Portfolio, Planning for Authors, Musicians, Artists, and Collectors, No. 815-3rd (Estate Planning Series), an interdisciplinary guide to representing creators and collectors, published in late 2018 by Bloomberg BNA.
 In January 2019, David received Bloomberg Tax’s 2018 Outstanding Portfolio Author of the Year Award for outstanding authorship in estates, gifts and trusts, in recognition of his co-authorship of the Portfolio.

 Since 2018, David also has written for and overseen the Firm’s contribution as the author of the annual United States Chapter to Legal 500: Private Client Guide, a global guide addressing taxes, succession laws, wills, trusts and their structures.

-David currently is the Chair of the Estate and Gift Taxation Committee of the New York City Bar Association.
+David served as the Chair of the Estate and Gift Taxation Committee of the New York City Bar Association from 2019-2022.
 Over the years as a member of that Committee, David has spoken at and contributed to the Committee’s continuing legal education programs and reports on legislative developments and activities.

 In addition to being a Fellow of ACTEC, the nation’s preeminent nonprofit association of peer-elected trust and estate attorneys (whose Fellows are elected based upon their outstanding reputation, exceptional skill, and substantial contributions to the field by lecturing, writing, teaching and participating in bar activities), David is also a full member (TEP) of STEP (formerly Society of Trust and Estate Practitioners), a U.K.-founded international network of experts in family inheritance and succession planning.
 As a member of the New York State Bar Association (Trusts & Estates Law Section), David has spoken and written on various topics in his practice area.
 Most recently, David has spoken at a continuing legal education program at the New York City Bar Association on “Estate Planning Misfires of the Rich and Famous 2022,” hosted by the Association’s Estate and Gift Taxation Committee.
 He is also a member of the Estate Planning Council of New York City and the American Bar Association (Real Property, Probate & Trusts Law Section).